IBM/maximo-labs/MkDocs/apm_fs21/docs/prereqs.md

 # Pre-Requisite Instructions

-Here are the required pre-requisites for the Maximo Template exercises.
+Here are the required pre-requisites for the Maximo exercises.

 # All Exercises